niieani/bash-oo-framework/README.md

 ## your code goes here ##
 ```

+**SECURITY NOTE: Avoid using this method in production, since it inherently insecure, prone to MITM attacks and adds a second or two to the runtime of the script.**

+To load the framework locally, [read on](#how-to-use).

 Either `curl` or `wget` is required for the above to work.
 Note: sourcing the framework this way will not load the optional modules, such as the unit testing, and the type system modules.

-If you wish to load the framework locally, [read on](#how-to-use).
+You need to import those manually.

 Main modules
 ============